 Admission to the professional year is competitive.
 Students are selected based on their previous academic background, and evidence of registration or registration eligibility with the American Registry of Radiologic Technologists (ARRT).
-Students will need to select an area of clinical or health management concentrations.
+Students will need to select an area of clinical concentrations.
 There are a limited number of spaces available in each clinical concentration.